openmainframeproject/zvm-community-tools/execs/README.md

 ### DIFF EXEC
 The ``DIFF EXEC`` compares two files and shows the results with color.

-This is still *alpha* code, especially in regards to getting the lines back in sync.

-Here is the help:
+- Here is the help:
 ```
 diff -h
 Name : DIFF EXEC - compare two files